Aug 1, 2025

 Keeping up with a fundraising campaign can be difficult.
 There are several tools you can utilize to help keep the details of your campaign organized:

 • Fundraising software: This depends on the type of fundraising you plan to do, but basically, this is any technology you’ll need to carry out your fundraiser.
-There’s general fundraiser software, as well as specific software for specific events.
-For example, GiveSmart offers industry-leading software for silent auctions and other events.
+There’s general fundraiser software, as well as software for specific events, such as software for silent auctions and other events.

-• Communication tools: Allows your board members to stay in touch between meetings and discuss your progress.
+• Communication tools: Allow your board members to stay in touch between meetings and discuss progress.

-• Goal tracking: This will allow you to keep track of your current fundraising goals and how close you are to achieving them.
+• Goal tracking: This feature will enable you to monitor your current fundraising goals and track your progress toward achieving them.

-• Donor database: A good donor database will help you manage your current donors, keep track of potential new ones, and show you the last time you interacted with either.
+• Donor database: A well-maintained donor database will help you manage your current donors, track potential new ones, and show you the last time you interacted with each.

 Reach Out

 A good fundraising campaign depends on visibility.
-Reach out to local businesses in your area and see if they’d consider making a donation.
+Reach out to local businesses in your area and see if they’d consider donating.
 They may have less money to give than a national business, but if they’re willing to donate, obtaining it can be as simple as a phone call or a lunch meeting.
-Utilize social media to make your organization visible on a wider scale and advertise any fundraising events you hold.
+Utilize social media to make your organization visible on a broader scale and advertise any fundraising events you hold.

 The Don’ts of Board Member Fundraising

-Even with so many solid do’s for fundraising, you maybe be wondering what things you shouldn’t do if you want your campaign to be successful.
+With so many dos for fundraising, you may be wondering what things you shouldn’t do if you want your campaign to be successful.
 Here are a few fundraising don’ts:

-• Don’t put your board members on the spot: It’s true that your board members may have connections to wealthy or influential people who would be willing to donate to your organization.
+• Don’t put your board members on the spot.
+Your board members may have connections to wealthy or influential people who would be willing to donate to your organization.
 It’s also true that they might be able to get you in touch with these people.
 However, that doesn’t mean you should put them on the spot by asking for names during meetings.
 Instead, ask them politely and privately if they can arrange a meeting between you and the potential donor.

-• Don’t assume skill levels: Even if your board members have prior experience serving on boards, that doesn’t necessarily mean they’re skilled fundraisers.
-Make sure to include basic fundraising training along with any advanced training, and make sure you and the other board members are on the same page about procedures.
-If they’re still learning, consider giving them easier tasks to carry out until they’ve learned the ropes.
+• Don’t assume skill levels.
+Even if your board members have prior experience serving on boards, that doesn’t necessarily mean they’re skilled fundraisers.
+Ensure that you include basic fundraising training alongside any advanced training, and confirm that you and the other board members are aligned on procedures and processes.
+If they’re still learning, consider giving them more manageable tasks to complete until they’ve mastered the basics.

 A board member’s position is a busy one, and ensuring successful fundraising is only one task on a list of many.
-That doesn’t make it any less important, however.
-Securing proper funding is crucial to keep nonprofit organizations going.
-Even after learning our do’s and don’ts, you might not be confident you’re up to the task.
+That doesn’t make it any less critical, however.
+Securing proper funding is crucial to sustaining nonprofit organizations.
+Even after learning our dos and don’ts, you might not be confident you’re up to the task.

 Related